Experimental Creativity

 Learning from the Valley

-So you have had a team look at trends and consumer needs, generated lots of ideas and developed a few draft business models around them.
-Since the ideas are slightly outside of your comfort zone, beyond what the company is currently providing to its customers, you are making lots of assumptions about who the customer […]
+When new ideas fall outside your comfort zone So you have had a team look at trends and consumer needs, generated lots of ideas, and developed a few draft business models.
+Since the ideas are slightly outside your comfort zone and beyond what the company is currently providing to its customers, you are making many […]

 Unlock your organizations full potential